Make Quick Pickled Beets, Easy and Sugar-Free

 Anti-Inflammatory

-Eating beetroot can give your body essential nutrients like potassium, magnesium, copper, iron, vitamin C, and zinc.
+Eating beetroot can give your body essential nutrients like potassium, magnesium, copper, iron, vitamin C, and zinc that help to reduce inflammation in your body.
 Beetroot’s distinct red and yellow colour comes from betalains, which also have anti-inflammatory properties.

 Rich in Antioxidants